-Figure 6.17 – Images of the process of sieving and obtaining smooth and spongy substrate for seeds
+Figure VI.17.- Images of the process of sieving and obtaining smooth and spongy substrate for seeds

 This activity offers a great therapeutic opportunity for the people we work with because it helps them to acquire motor skills such as the coordination when sieving with another person, a correct breathing and posture.

-Figure 6.18 – Filling the seed trays with substrate
+Figure VI.18.- Filling the seed trays with substrate

 We need to take into account that we are not working with peat so its conditions are not the same as the ones of substrate.
 For example, if we let our substrate dry completely, it will harden and then it will be more difficult to make it humid again.
 We can recover the substrate if we water it more frequently with less water.
-With our substrate, we only need to bear in mind that we should not press it down and that before filling the seed trays it only needs to be slightly humid without soaking it.
+With our substrate, we only need to bear in mind that we should not press it down and that before filling the seedlings have some moisture without soaking it.

 The trays sown with our substrate might grow some weeds that are easy to remove with the help of the students.
 This task encourages users to learn to distinguish between seedlings from weeds and seedlings from vegetables.

-Depending on the plant family that we sow, the first leaves of the seedling have a specific shape that we will recognize better each time.
-For example, the first two leaves from the cabbage family have the shape of a heart, whereas the first two leaves of the lettuce family have a round shape.
+Depending on the plants that we sow, the first leaves of the seedling have a specific shape that we will recognize better each time.
+For example, the first two leaves from the cabbage have the shape of a heart, whereas the first two leaves of the lettuce have a round shape.

-After filling the tray we will make holes by gently pressing the substrate with our fingertips (Figure 6.19).
+After filling the tray we will make holes by gently pressing the substrate with our fingertips (Figure VI.19).

-Figure 6.19 – Making holes in the tray to sow seeds
+Figure VI.19.- Making holes in the tray to sow seeds

-We gently drop the seeds into the holes.
+We gently drop one see into each hole.
 We recommend making all the holes before starting to put the seeds into them to avoid possible mistakes.
-By doing so, we can visually keep track of the sowing (Figure 6.20).
+By doing so, we can visually keep track of the sowing (Figure VI.20).
 If more than one seed falls into a hole, it is preferable to let the seeds sprout since trying to take them out could cause worse consequences.

 We then cover the seeds with the help of a finger in order to control the amount of substrate we add.
 The layer of substrate we cover the seeds with should be as thick as the size of the seeds.

-Figure 6.20 – Dropping seeds into the holes and trays with covered seeds
+Figure VI.20.- Dropping seeds into the holes and trays with covered seeds

 This sowing task is very therapeutic for the people who we work with because they need to concentrate in the said task; they keep their mind in the present moment, they improve their patience, they develop skills for accurate and specific tasks and we can see the relationship that each person has with certain seeds.